Disclosure: This post contains affiliate links please see our disclosure policy for more information.

 Spring is the absolute perfect time to clean your home, to really get into those nooks and crannies that often get forgotten.
-I like to look for spring cleaning tips or a spring clean challenge, its great way to get yourself motivated and intentionally set time aside for cleaning.
-There are benefits to following a spring clean challenge too, not only does it break down the chores in to more manageable chunks it also makes it easier for you to create a cleaning schedule for the rest of the year.
+I like to look for Spring cleaning tips or a spring clean challenge, it’s a great way to get yourself motivated and intentionally set time aside for cleaning.
+There are benefits to following a spring clean challenge too, not only does it break down the chores into more manageable chunks it also makes it easier for you to create a cleaning schedule for the rest of the year.

 The first thing you need to do is set a date to get started, choose a day when you know there isn’t much else going on.
 It might help to write it in your diary or planner, if you are anything like me then if it’s written down it’s happening.

 Make a plan of the areas in your home you want to tackle, ticking off one area at a time can be very satisfying and help to keep you motivated.
 Plan a schedule according to how much time you have each day.

 Get everything you need for cleaning ready before you start, I’m talking about cleaning clothes, detergents, rubbish sacks that sort of thing.
 Get yourself a bucket and pop everything inside so you can easily carry it from room to room.

 Don’t go it alone, ask the rest of the family to help.
 Kids love being given small fun tasks like dusting or washing up.
 Everyone who lives in the house should have a part in the spring cleaning.